cauliyang/cauliyang.github.io/content/posts/019-efficient-genoimc-interval-search/index.md

 One approach to addressing this bottleneck is to use Single Instruction Multiple Data (SIMD), which is optimized for vector operations, to improve the performance of COITree.
 Thus, I hypothesize that the approach is a viable solution for improving the speed and efficiency of genomic interval analysis.

-## How transfer avx2 to neon
+## Transitioning from AVX2 to NEON

-Neon instruction set is a specialized instruction set available in arm64 architecture that enables Single Instruction Multiple Data (SIMD) processing.
+The NEON instruction set is a specialized SIMD instruction set available in ARM64 architecture that enables Single Instruction Multiple Data processing.
-It facilitates executing a single instruction on multiple pieces of data simultaneously, resulting in a significant performance improvement.
+It facilitates executing a single instruction on multiple pieces of data simultaneously, resulting in significant performance improvements.
 This feature enables more accurate and comprehensive analyses of large-scale genomic data, leading to novel insights into the genetic basis of diseases and the development of more effective treatments.
-Furthermore, it can reduce the need for computational resources, which is especially important in processing large datasets.
+Furthermore, it reduces computational resource requirements, which is especially important when processing large datasets.
-Overall, I intend to develop optimized COITree to address a critical need in bioinformatics for faster and more efficient methods of analyzing gnomic data.
+By developing an optimized COITree implementation, we address a critical need in bioinformatics for faster and more efficient methods of analyzing genomic data.

-## Result
+## Results

-To evaluate the performance benefits of using neon instruction set in COITree, I will conduct bench-marking tests with and without the neon instruction set, as well as existing tools including BEDTools (Quinlan and Hall, 2010), Augmented interval list, and Bedtk.
+To evaluate the performance benefits of using the NEON instruction set in COITree, I conducted benchmarking tests with and without NEON, as well as comparisons with existing tools including BEDTools (Quinlan and Hall, 2010), Augmented Interval List, and Bedtk.
-The evaluation task involves interval search problem that is fundamental to genomic data analysis.
+The evaluation task involves the interval search problem, which is fundamental to genomic data analysis.
-For benchmarking data, I will use stratification BED files from the Global Alliance for Genomics and Health (GA4GH) Benchmarking.
+For benchmarking data, I used stratification BED files from the Global Alliance for Genomics and Health (GA4GH) Benchmarking.
-By comparing the effectiveness of COITree with neon instruction set against state-of-the-art tools, we can determine whether this approach can significantly enhance the speed and efficiency of genomic data analysis
+By comparing the effectiveness of COITree with NEON instructions against state-of-the-art tools, we can determine whether this approach significantly enhances the speed and efficiency of genomic data analysis.

 A genomic interval \\(r\\) is defined by two coordinates that represent the start and end locations of a feature on a chromosome.
-The general interval search problem is defined as follows (Feng 2019).
+The general interval search problem is defined as follows (Feng, 2019):

-Given a set of \\(N\\) intervals in a \\(R = {r_1, r_2, \dots,r_N} \; for \; N \gg 1 \\), and a query interval \\( q \\), find the subset of \\( S \\) of \\( R \\) that intersect \\(q\\).
+Given a set of \\(N\\) intervals \\(R = \\{r_1, r_2, \dots, r_N\\}\\) where \\(N \gg 1\\), and a query interval \\(q\\), find the subset \\(S\\) of \\(R\\) that intersects \\(q\\).
-If we define all intervals to be half-open, \\( S \\) can be represented as:
+If we define all intervals to be half-open, \\(S\\) can be represented as:

 $$
         S(q) = \\{ r \in  R \\;| \\; (r.start < q.end \wedge r.end > q.start)\\}
 $$

-I have implemented the optimized COITree in Rust.
+I implemented the optimized COITree in Rust.
-To evaluate its performance, I used two genomic interval datasets A and B from GA4GH.
+To evaluate its performance, I used two genomic interval datasets (A and B) from GA4GH.
-Dataset A and B contain 4816112 and 44426501 genomic intervals, respectively.
+Datasets A and B contain 4,816,112 and 44,426,501 genomic intervals, respectively.
-I compared the performance with and without the neon instruction set as well as existing tools including BEDTools (v2.30.0), Augmented interval list (v0.1.1), and Bedtk (v0.0-r25dirty).
+I compared the performance with and without NEON instructions, as well as against existing tools including BEDTools (v2.30.0), Augmented Interval List (v0.1.1), and Bedtk (v0.0-r25dirty).
-I query every genomic interval of dataset A on dataset B, and the total overlapping genomic intervals is 35 032 849.
+I queried every genomic interval from dataset A against dataset B, resulting in a total of 35,032,849 overlapping genomic intervals.
-As BEDTools and bedtk provide enrich features, I used subcommand coverage of BEDTools and subcommand cov of Bedtk to find overlapping intervals.
+Since BEDTools and Bedtk provide enriched features, I used the `coverage` subcommand of BEDTools and the `cov` subcommand of Bedtk to find overlapping intervals.
-Other tools are designed to the problem so that I do not need to use subcommand.
+Other tools are specifically designed for this problem, so no subcommands were required.
-I used [hyperfine](https://github.com/sharkdp/hyperfine), which is command-line benchmarking tool, to evaluate the performance.
+I used [hyperfine](https://github.com/sharkdp/hyperfine), a command-line benchmarking tool, to evaluate the performance.

-For each tool, I warmed up the tool three times before executing it ten times.
+For each tool, I performed three warm-up runs before executing it ten times.
-All experiments were run on a computer with macOS 12.6.6.3 2 21G320 arm64 and 32 GB of memory.
+All experiments were run on a computer with macOS 12.6 (ARM64 architecture) and 32 GB of memory.
-In the case of sorted datasets, the optimized COITree outperformed all other tools, as shown in Table 1.
+For sorted datasets, the optimized COITree outperformed all other tools, as shown in Table 1.

 Table 1: Runtime of tools on the sorted dataset